rHermes/contests/README.md

 # Contests

 These are various programming contests that I've solved.
+When I can, I try to solve these in C, but if it requires something like a set, I'll go for C++ in most situations, since a proper set implementation takes a lot of code, and C++ has builtin versions.

 ## Status